New Earth (Doctor Who): Plot

+Synopsis

-The Tenth Doctor takes Rose to the year 5,000,000,023 to a world humanity settled on after the destruction of the Earth called "New Earth".
+The Tenth Doctor takes Rose to the year 5,000,000,023 to a world humanity settled on after the destruction of the Earth called "New Earth", in the Galaxy M87.
 The Face of Boe telepathically summons the Doctor to a hospital ward in New New York.
 In the ward, the Doctor notices humanoid feline nuns of the Sisters of Plenitude have been curing incurable diseases.
 Meanwhile, Rose is separated from the Doctor and is tricked by Lady Cassandra into having Cassandra's mind implanted in Rose's body.

 The Doctor and Cassandra discover that the hospital houses thousands of pods containing artificially grown humans in what is supposedly the intensive care unit.
 The artificial humans are forcibly infected with every disease in the galaxy so that the Sisters can discover the cures as a way of dealing with the influx of settlers and the diseases they brought with them.
 Cassandra reveals she is in Rose's body and knocks the Doctor out with a perfume gas, locking him in a pod.
 Cassandra then approaches Sister Jatt and demands payment in exchange for keeping the human test subjects secret.
 The Sisters refuse, and Cassandra releases the Doctor and some of the humans as a distraction.
 The infected humans release others from their pods and soon a zombie-like attack begins, with those infected trying to attack others in the hospital.

 The Doctor and Cassandra reach the Face of Boe's ward and grab all the intravenous medical solutions, emptying them into a disinfectant shower installed in a lift.
 They apply the mixture to a group of infected humans, who within moments become cured of their diseases.
 The Doctor encourages them to go and spread the cure to the other infected people, and soon the attack is over.
 The police arrest the surviving Sisters, while the Face of Boe tells the Doctor that the message for him can wait until they meet for the third and final time.

 The Doctor orders Cassandra out of Rose's body.
 Cassandra's servant Chip volunteers to accept her consciousness.
 Chip's cloned body begins to fail, and Cassandra finally accepts her death.
 The Doctor takes Cassandra back to see herself on the last night someone had called her beautiful.
 Cassandra, in Chip's body, approaches her younger self at a party and tells her that she is beautiful, before collapsing and dying in her arms.